Signs Of Burnout At Work:

-You Have Trouble Concentrating on Work-Related Tasks
+You Have Trouble Concentrating On Work-Related Tasks:

 Typically, people with burnout will experience their burnout most intensely at the place they are employed.
-At work, you will probably have a hard time concentrating on work related tasks.
-Instead of doing your work, you might look at your watch or phone to check the time, and likely worry more about when your shift is done then the tasks before you!
+At work, you’ll have a hard time concentrating on work related tasks.
+Instead of doing work, you might look at your watch or phone to check the time.
+Oftentimes, thinking more about the conclusion of your shift, then any task before you.

 Burnout often leads to more stress, and this can cause you to feel weak and sick.
 Stress is not just a mental force, though.
 Stress releases potent chemicals in the bloodstream.
 When you’re stressed out for days on end, your body starts to break down and fatigue more easily.

-So, it is likely that you will feel sickly or low energy most days of the week when you are burned out.
-On your days off you may find yourself exhausted as well, sleeping in and then even having difficulty getting things done you would normally do on days off, leading to more stress.
-It's a viscous cycle.
+Oftentimes, you’ll feel sickly or low energy most days of the week.
+On your days off you may find yourself exhausted as well, sleeping in.
+Then, having difficulty getting things done you would normally do on days off.
+Thus, leading to more stress.
+Truly, it’s a viscous cycle.

-4. You Experience Emotional Exhaustion
+You Experience Emotional Exhaustion:

-You Are Not Getting Along With Co-Workers
+You Are Not Getting Along With Co-Workers:

-You Aren’t Working to The Same Standards
+You Aren’t Working To The Same Standards:

 This next sign is one of the most obvious signs of work burnout.
 When you aren’t motivated to work and don’t want to be at your workplace, the quality of your work will suffer.
 This is just inevitable with any type of burnout.

-People who are exhausted and tired of their job just won’t perform to the same standards as people who are excited and happy to be at work.
+People who are exhausted and tired of their job won’t perform to the same standards as people who are excited and happy to be at work.

 It’s okay to talk to someone, getting out your emotions can actually help relieve stress and frustration.

-However, not everyone may react this way.
-In fact, some people may want to find passion again about what they do, but find it unbelievably difficult to motivate themselves again.
+However, not everyone reacts this way.
+In fact, some people may want to find passion again about what they do, but find it unbelievably difficult to motivate themselves, once again.
 Negative thoughts might include: